Frequently asked questions

 Once I've received an offer, can it be taken away; for example, if I didn't end up getting the HSC (ATAR) prerequisite mark for the course?

 A Global Leadership Entry Program (GLEP) offer is assessed on your year 11 results and the demonstration of leadership and community service.
 Your year 12 results will not change the outcome of a successful GLEP offer however, it's very important for you to try your personal best in your year 12 studies as this is a permanent record of your school achievement.
-Your year 12 results are often requested for internship opportunities, leadership roles and employment.
+Your year 12 results are often requested for scholarships, internship opportunities, leadership roles and employment.